lemotdesign/one-click-hugo-cms/site/content/termite-treatments/_index.md

   - heading: Pre-Construction Termite Protection Gold Coast
     imageUrl: img/pre-con-homeguard-install.png
     text: >-
-      For new construction projects, implementing termite control measures during the building phase (commonly referred to as pre-construction or "Pre-Con") is a smart strategy to safeguard the property from future termite threats.
+      ### Doing renovations or building your dream home?

       At Conquer Termites, we offer a range of specialized solutions suitable for various construction types and requirements:

-      1. **FMC Homeguard**: Available as both a physical sheeting and a parging paint, FMC Homeguard acts as an effective termite barrier.
-It is specifically engineered to prevent termite entry, providing lasting defence for the new build.
+      1. 1. **FMC Homeguard**: As physical sheeting or parging paint, it effectively prevents termite entry, ideal for new constructions.

-      2. **Greenzone**: This innovative product combines the functions of an expansion joint foam with termite-repellent capabilities.
-Greenzone is an excellent choice for builders looking for a dual-purpose solution that also repels termites.
+         2. **Greenzone**: Combines expansion joint foam with termite repellency, suitable for builders seeking a dual-purpose product.

-      3. **Reticulation System**: A reticulation system is installed along the external perimeter of the building and involves a network of underground pipes.
-This system is designed for the future reapplication of termite control chemicals, offering a long-term termite management solution without the need for disruptive re-treatment processes.
+         3. **Reticulation System**: Installed underground around a building's perimeter, this network of pipes allows easy reapplication of termite control chemicals, providing a long-term, non-disruptive solution.

       **Read more about:**